AVE-GuidanceSystems/ComputerVision/README.md

   every pixle will be generated that can then be scanned for particular patterns.

 # Development Branch
   This branch is where the magic happens.
-Testing and implementation of new features occur here using an Xcode C++ environement.
+Testing and implementation of new features occur here using an Nsight C++ environement.
 After testing the code is merged into master and modified for the final Linux environment and hardware.

   Master is to be a "ready to run" C++ executable for our Linux environment